reckoning-machines/constitutional-coherence/README.md

 The essay argues that once code is cheap to produce, the binding constraint is no longer writing software but preserving the intent of the system you already have.
-This repository is the argument in executable form, including the places where it does not hold.
+This repository is the argument in executable form, including the places where it does NOT hold.

 ## The exposure